ashtonckj/Bookstore-Management-System/README.md

-# "Famous" Bookstore Ordering System
+# "Famous" Bookstore Managemenet System

 > **Disclaimer:** This system is a fictional project developed for academic purposes.
 > The bookstore, names, and data used are entirely made up and do not represent any real business.

 ## 📖 Overview
-The **"Famous" Bookstore Ordering System** is a C++ console-based application designed to simulate the order placement process in a bookstore.
-It supports **role-based access** for both staff and managers, allowing efficient handling of customer orders, inventory management, and sales reporting.
+The **"Famous" Bookstore Management System** is a C++ console-based application designed to simulate the order placement process in a bookstore.
+It supports **role-based access** for both staff and managers, allowing efficient handling of customer orders & payment, and sales & inventory reporting.

 The system is user-friendly, menu-driven, and includes **input validation** to minimize errors during transactions.